rmbh4211995/AnimeAppReactTutorial/README.md

-# Fullstack React Tutorial
+# Anime App React Tutorial
-Resources for the Fullstack React Tutorial on youtube.
+Resources for the Anime App React Tutorial on youtube.
 Learn to create an anime app with React!

 https://youtu.be/gxxmmebFZWY